Language and computers

 Detmar Meurers

-Detmar Meurers (Ph.D. from the University of Tübingen, 2000) is a Professor of Computational Linguistics and the Head of the Theoretical Computational Linguistics group at the University of Tübingen, with prior appointments at the University of Tromsø and The Ohio State University.
-He studies the use of linguistic insights in intelligent computer-assisted language learning; the intersection between computational linguistics and empirical education science; and corpus approaches to syntactic theory.
-He is a mentor to several start-ups for computer-assisted language learning.
-Detmar is committed to teaching computational linguistics in a way that combines current technology and research insights with the fundamentals of the field.
+Detmar Meurers (Ph.D. from the University of Tübingen, 2000) is a Professor of Computational Linguistics and the head of the Language and AI in Education Lab at the Leibniz-Institut für Wissensmedien (IWM), with prior appointments at the University of Tübingen, the University of Tromsø, and The Ohio State University.
+His current work mostly explores the intersection between computational linguistics and empirical education science.
+He is particularly interested in second language acquisition, where he is also involved in mentoring start-ups developing computer-assisted language learning tools.
+Detmar is committed to teaching computational linguistics in a way that combines current technology and research insights with the linguistic fundamentals of the field.

 book cover